Does Life Insurance Cover Suicide?

 CONSIDER NO-EXAM POLICIES

-If you’ve faced application denials due to mental health conditions, know that you still have paths to financial protection for your loved ones.
-You can apply for a no-medical-exam, simplified issue or guaranteed acceptance policy instead.
-Simplified issue life insurance requires minimal health questions but charges higher premiums.
-Guaranteed acceptance policies provide coverage immediately with no questions asked.
+If you've been denied because of mental health conditions, know you still have options: no-medical-exam, simplified issue or guaranteed acceptance policies.
+Simplified issue life insurance asks minimal health questions but costs more.
+Guaranteed acceptance policies cover you immediately with no questions asked.

 How to File a Claim After Death by Suicide